Purple and Blue Assessments

-The information below should help you to interpret the data included within your son/ daughter’s Student Progress Report and included on the Parental Portal of the eILP.
+The information below should help you to interpret the data included within your son/ daughter’s Student Progress Report.

 This is given as a percentage.
 Evidence suggests that attendance provides the clearest indication of success in the sixth-form.
 Research indicates that a drop in attendance of 10% can result in under-performance by at least one grade in a course.
 All learners should strive for 100% attendance and anything lower than 95% is unacceptable.